Lancia To Launch Small Hatchback In 2024, Compact Crossover In 2026?

 In the first quarter of 2026, a compact crossover will follow and is going to eschew the combustion engine altogether by being offered exclusively with electric propulsion.
 Much like the city-oriented hatch, the crossover will likely be twinned with other cars to spread out the development costs.
 In addition, possible equivalent versions from other Stellantis brands could be built at the same factories as another cost-cutting business decision.

-ANE also has it on good authority a compact crossover is also on the agenda, but while the other two cars have received the proverbial stamp of approval, the bigger vehicle hasn't been green-lighted just yet.
-Apparently, Lancia is currently making projections about whether there would be enough customer demand to justify the investment for a C-segment crossover that would come out towards the end of 2027.
+ANE also has it on good authority a compact hatchback is also on the agenda, but while the other two cars have received the proverbial stamp of approval, this one hasn't been green-lighted just yet.
+Apparently, Lancia is currently making projections about whether there would be enough customer demand to justify the investment in a C-segment hatch that would come out towards the end of 2027.

 It goes without saying Lancia is interested in competing in other markets rather than remaining an Italian-only affair.
 Here's hoping it will have more success than the last time when rebadging Chrysler models didn't quite work out.
 Remember the 200-based Flavia/Fulvia, 300C-based Thema, or the Voyager minivan?
 Those weren't exactly huge sellers and were quickly pulled off the market…